Fred A. Seaton

 Frederick Andrew Seaton (December 11, 1909 - January 16, 1974) was an American newspaperman and politician.
 He represented the U.S. state of Nebraska in the U.S. Senate and served as U.S. Secretary of the Interior during Dwight D. Eisenhower's administration.

-Early life
+Early life and education

 Seaton was born in Washington, D.C., on December 11, 1909, the son of Dorothea Elizabeth (née Schmidt) and Fay Noble Seaton.
 He attended the Manhattan High School in Manhattan, Kansas.
 He graduated from Kansas State University in 1931, and married Gladys Hope Dowd (November 5, 1910 - January 5, 1999) in the same year.
 They had four children: Donald Richard, Alfred Noble, Johanna Christine, and Monica Margaret Seaton.
 In 1937, Seaton moved to Hastings, Nebraska, where he was for many years the publisher of the Hastings Tribune.